-Candidates for admission to the Department of Secondary Education in the College of Education and Professional Studies will be given a copy of the disposition form at the interview for admission.
+Candidates for admission to the Department of Secondary Education in the School of Education will be given a copy of the disposition form at the interview for admission.
 The candidate will sign a document stating they have received a copy and understand the requirements of the Department of Secondary Education.
 This document will be filed in the advisor's office.

 Dispositions may be addressed during the semester if the need to do so should arise.
 Faculty may provide feedback based on an informal disposition assessment prior to submitting a formal assessment of a disposition.
 The disposition form will be made available to students through the Blackboard and/or LiveText portal so they have access to the form any time.
-The documented dispositions will be collected from both College of Education and Professional Studies and the College of Arts and Sciences.
+The documented dispositions will be collected from both School of Education and the School of Arts and Humanities.
 The process for addressing unacceptable dispositions will be as follows:

 ANY DISPOSITION CONFERENCE COUNTS TOWARD THE PROCESS ABOVE